Published on July 15, 2021, Updated on December 23, 2021

 Knowing what your dental insurance plan covers is crucial.
 You may talk to your insurance provider and know more about your plan.
 However, since dental veneers are deemed as a cosmetic treatment, insurance providers do not usually cover them.
 You may need to apply for a larger dental insurance program that your current insurance provider is offering to gain more benefits.

-We at The Oral Health Center accept HMO and PPO.
+We at Oral Health Center Dental Care Westerville accept PPO.
 We will also register any insurance on your behalf.
 If it’s unclear to you what your insurance plan covers, we will give a complimentary benefits check and manage all the insurance paperwork to ensure that you’ll be able to maximize your benefits

 Government Programs and Loans that might work